franciscojavierarceo/franciscojavierarceo.github.io/content/posts/data-science-and-fintech/data-science-and-fintech.md

 I've spent the last 10 years working in data science, mostly in Fintech and it's been really exciting to have seen how data science, engineering, and the internet has reshaped all aspects of finance.

-[Others have written before](https://fintechtoday.substack.com/p/part-1-what-is-fintech-30-anyway) about how Fintech has evolved from 0.0 to 3.0 over the last decade and one area that I think is interesting is how data science and analytics has helped fuel that growth.
+[Others have written before](https://fintechtoday.substack.com/p/part-1-what-is-fintech-30-anyway) about how fintech has evolved from 0.0 to 3.0 over the last decade and one area that I think is interesting is how data science and analytics has helped fuel that growth.

 >So, how ***exactly*** has data science helped scale fintech?